honeybadgerinc/personal-site/content/posts/go_benchmarking.md

   * Creating a map with `make` has two allocations.
 Creating a slice in a similar way has only one.
 * Appending
   * Appending to a slice from another slice is faster than appending to a slice from a map.
+    * Note that the benchmark does not invoke `make` with a length argument.
+This means the backing array of the slice needs to grow for each addition to the slice (via `append`).
+But if there were a length argument of zero, then the calls to `append` wouldn't resize the backing array until the array's capacity had been reached.
 * Inserting
   * This one was interesting.
 Notice that it took the benchmark tool about four million invocations to get an answer about slices, where maps only needed about 400,000 invocations.
 I have no idea why that is.
 But again, inserting data from a slice into another slice